phhai1710/Fastlane-GitHub-Jenkins/README.md

 Here’s what this code does:

-1. Codesigning, fetch provisioning and certificates
+1. Fetch provisioning and certificates
 2. Disable Automatically Code Signing, so you can use provisioning profile
 3. In case provisioning profile has not been set, **build_app** can not do its job because of missing provisioning profile.
-Because [*match*](https://fastlane.tools/match) has fetched provisioning already, so you can use that profile and update to project
+Because [*match*](https://fastlane.tools/match) has fetched provisioning already, so you can use that profile and update to project (Section 2.2.4)
 4. Build scheme FastlanePlayground
 5. This is method of distribution.
 Select export method is development
 6. (Optional) For export_method `development`, you should disable **<u>Rebuild from bitcode</u>**.
 Because you will deploy to Crashlytics, so if bitcode is enable in Build Settings, **Rebuild from bitcode** will re-compile and make another build.
 In that case, old dSYM will not match with new build.
 In case deploy to AppStore, you can remove this option because it can be downloaded from App Store Connect, after upload the build.
 For more understanding, you will need to dig deeper about **bitcode**